 Once buyer and seller have mutually agreed to use escrow services to complete a transaction, keeping in mind the tips above, actually doing so is a simple affair.
 Each trading partner should visit escrow.com, create a new account there if necessary, and create a new transaction for the auction in question by following the given prompts.

 Both will be asked a number of questions, including who will pay for shipping, how much time the buyer has to inspect the goods, and who will pay for escrow fees.
 Both buyer and seller must enter the same information for the new transaction to be created and for payment to then occur.
-More information about this process can also be found on eBay’s using escrow services page.
+Ebay's website offers more information on using escrow services.